thctlo/samba4/backup-script/README.md

 # backup_samba4
 ==============
-The script is tested on debian Wheezy and Debian Jessie.
-But should work with any linux os.
+The script is tested on debian Wheezy and Debian Jessie, but should work with any linux os.

-This is a modified version of the original backup_samba4 script.
+This is a modified version of the backup_samba4 script, the original script is found in the samba source.

+By default the scripts logs tot syslog. running ./backup_samba4 --debug  give console output.

+The first time you start it, run it with --debug, so you can check if all is ok.

+How does it work:
+The script collects the commands use in full path, if one isn't found you get a message and the script ends.
+The script extracts the sysvol etc and private folders in full paths from the running samba.
-The original script is found in the samba source.
+The script uses a counter to make multple backups on the samba day.
+The script cleans up backup files older then DAYS.
+This all is done without stopping samba.

 You need to add something like this in cron.
+This example shows a 5x backup during work hours on weekdays and last at 23:00 for the daily (normal) backup procedures.

 6 7,10,13,16,19 * * 1,2,3,4,5 root /PATH_TO/backup_samba4 &> /dev/null
+0 23 * * * root /PATH_TO/backup_samba4 &> /dev/null

 You need to configure the following in the script: